 Apple cider vinegar

 Add one part of vinegar to two parts of water to discourage the accumulation of results in shoe odor.
 Apple cider vinegar has antifungal properties known to inhibit the accumulation of bacteria in your shoes.
-Do this after taking a bath and few minutes before retiring to bed.
+Do this after taking a bath a few minutes before retiring to bed.